netarchivesuite/solrwayback/README.md

 Start tomcat: apache-tomcat-8.5.29/bin/startup.sh
 Stop tomcat:  apache-tomcat-8.5.29/bin/shutdown.sh
 (For windows navigate to apache-tomcat-8.5.29/bin/ and type startup.bat or shutdown.bat )
-To see Tomcat is running open: http://localhost:8080/solrwayback/ This
+To see Tomcat is running open: http://localhost:8080/solrwayback/
+This is the search interface frontpage

 Solr:
 Start solr: solrwayback_package/solr-7.1.0/bin/solr start